nocduro/hugo-resizer/README.md

 # hugo-resizer
-Script to resize images for the static site generator Hugo
+Script to resize images for the static site generator Hugo, using the Python Pillow module.

 ## Overview
-Finds images that are used in a [Hugp](https://hugo.io) static site and creates smaller versions that can more easily be used with html elements like `srcset`.
+Finds images that are used in a [Hugo](https://gohugo.io) static site and creates smaller versions that can more easily be used with html elements like `srcset`.

 The script assumes your posts are layed out as follows: